-When you want to make a bold statement with both your curls and a layered fringe, this unique style can be your best bet.
-Play with colors while sporting full, side swept bangs, but honestly, this cut looks fabulous on more traditional hair colors, too.
+This unique style can be your best bet when you want to make a bold statement with both your curls and a layered fringe.
+Play with colors while sporting full, side-swept bangs, but honestly, this cut looks fabulous on more traditional hair colors.

 30. Side Face-framing Bangs